Marshall Smashers tournaments promote friendly competition among students, locals

 Email This Story

-Marshall University students and community members bonded through gaming competition during the Marshall Smashers Super Smash Bros.
-Tournament Sept.
-17.
+Marshall University students and community members bonded through friendly competition during Monday’s Marshall Smashers Super Smash Bros.
+Tournament.

-“Tonight we played doubles brackets,” Austin Gaal, president of Marshall Smashers and senior accounting major, said.
+“Tonight we played doubles brackets,” Austin Gaal, president of Marshall Smashers, said.
 “Sam Aliff and I won the Melee bracket.”

-Gaal said he has been playing Super Smash Bros. on his GameCube since he was 8 years old.
+Gaal, a senior accounting student, said he has been playing Super Smash Bros. on his GameCube since he was eight years old.
 He took over as club president last fall.

-The competition included both tournament and noncompetition matches of Super Smash Bros., Melee and Super Smash Bros.
+Monday’s competition included both tournament and friendly matches on Super Smash Bros., Melee and Super Smash Bros.
 Four on GameCube and Wii U.

 “We use the standard format for organizing our tournaments,” Gaal said.
 “For most fighting games, this means a seeded bracket with a winners and a losers side.”